joseluistello/Old-portfolio-v2/_posts/2021-07-09-data-analysis-process.md

 ---

-#### Data Analysis Process

 At this point you may be wondering how all this is related to data analysis?

-One of the steps for any thinking is always analysis (vice versa), and this analysis always contains data.
+One step for any thinking framework is always analysis (vice versa), and this analysis always contains data.
 It doesn't matter if it is critical thinking, design thinking, problem-solving, logical thinking, etc. Everything leads to analysis, reductionism, holism, and systems thinking.

-Let me show you my process based on all this information.
+Let me show you what I mean with a real example using the [classical titanic dataset.](https://www.kaggle.com/c/titanic)

 ---

 ![Index](/img/data%20analysis/HD.png)

+As we see, the first step is understand what you is your problem and what do you want to accomplish.
+This is really hard.
+REALLY hard.
+This is the most important and most difficult part of the analysis (in my opinion).

+* What exactly is the question?
+* What motivates our efforts?
+* What are the risks?
+* What are our goal?

+In most cases, your first question will lead to many other questions.

+For example, In my last project (4-3 months ago) I work with a construction holding.
+Project consist in create storage tanks with a capacity of 200 thousand liters.
+Process include steel plates of 3 tons and inches of various thicknesses, anti-corrosive paint and sand-blast.

+> “The combination of some data and an aching desire for an answer does not ensure that a reasonable answer can be extracted from a given body of data.” **John Tukey**
 ---